 Claire E. Fuller, PhD, Licensed Psychologist, Counseling Services Director

-Claire Fuller joined Oglethorpe University last Fall (2015) after serving as Training Director at Agnes Scott College Counseling and Psychological Services for 13 years.
+Claire Fuller begins her third year at Oglethorpe University this Fall.
+She served as Training Director at Agnes Scott College Counseling and Psychological Services for 13 years.
 Claire earned her doctorate in Clinical Psychology from the University of Virginia.
 She moved to Atlanta to complete her internship at Grady Hospital, with a plan to stay in Georgia for one year.
 She fell in love with the physical beauty of Atlanta, the cultural diversity of the area, and the abundance of professional opportunities.
 In addition to working at college counseling centers, Claire has worked in a community counseling center; a State Psychiatric Hospital; teaching in the master’s program at Georgia School of Professional Psychology; providing Employee Assistance Program Services for Employees of DeKalb County School Systems; and evaluating Social Security Disability Applications.
-She is pleased to be part of the OU Community and to help the OU Counseling Center continue to collaborate with students, faculty, and staff to serve this community.
+She is pleased to be part of the OU Community and to help the OU Counseling Center collaborate with students, faculty, and staff to serve this community.

 Stacey Cohen, M.A., Liscensed Professional Counselor